-Children moving into East Warwickshire who are over 12 years and not previously tested who are applying for a place (once the new Year 7 have been admitted) will be required to take tests in English, Mathematics and Science arranged by the school.
+Children moving into East Warwickshire or those already resident who are over 12 years, who have not previously been tested who are applying for a place (once the new Year 7 have been admitted) will be required to take tests in English, Mathematics and Science arranged by the school.
 A place will be offered, subject to availability, if the applicant's performance satisfies the Headteacher that the student's ability is commensurate with that of the cohort into which she is seeking admission.
 The governors reserve the right to admit above PAN where a student is exceptionally well qualified and where there is space to accommodate her.